 Although part of Raleigh’s metro area, Durham is a superb North Carolina travel destination all to its own.
 The pleasant city of over 280,000 is most renowned as the home of Duke University and its famous Blue Devils.
 With its 17,000 students and 37,000 employees, the university’s transformed the city itself into a bastion of arts & culture.

 Throughout the city, you’ll also stumble upon cool art galleries, museums, and historical sites like the American Tobacco Historic District.
 In the former tobacco complex, old industrial buildings have been converted into trendy restaurants, bars, and theaters.
-Spend an evening enjoy the city’s coveted culinary scene here to get the full Durham experience.
+Spend an evening enjoying the city’s coveted culinary scene here to get the full Durham experience.

 Although it’s the state’s third-biggest city, Greensboro doesn’t land on trip itineraries as often as NC’s other main cities.
 Nonetheless, for both outdoor enthusiasts and history buffs, Greensboro has more than enough to keep you occupied for a few days.